cimentadaj/ml_socsci/05_unsupervised.md

 <img src="05_unsupervised_files/figure-html/unnamed-chunk-8-1.png" width="672" />

 Let's distill this plot.
-On the `X` axis we have the actual column of the first principal component (PC1) (this is literaly the same column we saw in the object `all_pcs`; if it serves to refresh your memory, check it out with `head(all_pcs)`).
+On the `X` axis we have the actual column of the first principal component (PC1) (this is literally the same column we saw in the object `all_pcs`; if it serves to refresh your memory, check it out with `head(all_pcs)`).
 As you can see, the label of the `X` axis already tells us that this component explains nearly 60\% of the variance of these six variables.
 On the `Y` axis we have the actual column of the second principal component (PC2) (same as before, you can see this with `head(all_pcs)`).
 This principal component explains an additional 13.5\% of the variance of the six variables.

 What this plot is trying to show is where these six variables are clustered between these two principal components.
 Since these two variables were centered and scaled to have a mean of zero, the red lines always begin at the intersection of the zero in PC1 and PC2.
 In other words, we can see more clearly the correlations we saw earlier.
 For example, remember that the first two variables were both negatively correlated with both PC1 and PC2.
 These two variables are located in the bottom left of the plot, showing that for both principal components both variables are associated with lower values of PC1 and PC2: